 - Serve topped with burrata and fresh edible flowers.
 Can be reheated in the oven when spring later.

 on www.leeksandhighheels.com by Sandra Slawinski

-Not paid to post – used my own stuff: Dille&Kamille tart tin and baking beads.
+Written and photographed by Sandra Slawinski without commercial deals.
+I used my Dille&Kamille tart tin and baking beads.
 Le Creuset pot.